sipostudent/Space-Riddle-Brain-Teaser-/README.md

 * Televisions
   - 1080p Full HD Television (simulated and real device)

-- Website responsiveness was also tested by resizing the window with every addition of a new code sequence.
+- Website responsiveness was also tested by resizing the window with every addition of a new code sequence. :white_check_mark:

 #### Tested Sections 1 HTML & CSS